-An audit of internal control over financial reporting involves performing procedures to obtain audit evidence about whether a material weakness exists.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks that a material weakness exists.
-An audit includes obtaining an understanding of internal control over financial reporting and testing and evaluating the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
+We did not evaluate all internal controls relevant to operating objectives as broadly established under FMFIA, such as those controls relevant to preparing performance information and ensuring efficient operations.
 We limited our internal control testing to testing controls over financial reporting.
 Our internal control testing was for the purpose of expressing an opinion on whether effective internal control over financial reporting was maintained, in all material respects.
 Consequently, our audit may not identify all deficiencies in internal control over financial reporting that are less severe than a material weakness.